 - Make the address broad to facilitate future growth.

 - Research the domain name.
 Google it to see if a similar website address already exists online, and search on Trademark Office to make sure it does not contain any registered trademarks before you commit.

 2. Website Hosting

-Website hosting refers to a provider that allows businesses and individuals to publish their website on the internet.
+Website hosting refers to a provider that allows businesses and individuals to publish their websites on the internet.
 They store all the necessary files, assets and databases on their server.
 Once a user accesses your domain, they can connect to your server and related web pages through their browser.

 Here are some tips for choosing a web hosting provider:

 - If you have multiple domains look at multiple domain hosting.
 This reduces long term costs for separate accounts and can be controlled from one account.

 - Performance is key.
 Take into consideration the bandwidth allowance, the number of bytes required to transfer your content.
 Users don’t have tolerance for slow speeds.

 - Shop around, as technology has evolved website hosting services have evolved.
 There are 6 main types of website hosting services including shared hosting, VPS hosting, Dedicated Hosting, Managed Hosting, WordPress and Cloud hosting.